Punctuation in English

 - Capitals must be used throughout initials or acronyms

 - And finally, of course, every new sentence must start with a capital letter

-- My Dutch friend from Amsterdam speaks good English, and he loves Italian pasta and German beer; but he never eats potatoes, not even french
+- My Dutch friend from Amsterdam speaks good English, and he loves Italian pasta and German beer; but he never eats potatoes, not even french fries.

-Eisenhower became President of the United States; one of his favourite books was a Connecticut Yankee in King Arthur's Court.
+- General Eisenhower became President of the United States; one of his favourite books was a Connecticut Yankee in King Arthur's Court.

-campsite is open in the summer months of July and August, and in autumn until the last Sunday in October.
+- The campsite is open in the summer months of July and August, and in autumn until the last Sunday in October.

 Other marks of punctuation

 Quotation marksQuotation marks are required at the start and at the finish of all direct speech, even after a short interruption by a dialogue tag like he said.

 Question marksQuestion marks are required at the end of all direct questions, but are not necessary, and often considered wrong, at the end of indirect questions.

 Exclamation marksExclamation marks can replace full stops at the end of a sentence, to express surprise.
 Do not over-use them, as this is bad style.

 Other punctuation marksLong dashes can be used, rather like brackets, to put part of a sentence into parentheses, specially if alternative forms of punctuation could lead to ambiguity.

 "I was in the garden," he said, "but I didn't see anything."